ryantaylor-cu/remote-access/_episodes/05-guis.md

 server$ gedit &
 ~~~

+> ## When in doubt, use ssh -X
+>
+> When connecting to a remote server on which you would like to run programs with GUIs, it is best to use the -X option as this provides the most secure connection.
+However, security settings on different computers vary and it is possible that the remote machine will not be trusted to forward the program's GUI over the ssh connection.
+If this is the case, we can force our computer to trust the remote machine by replacing the -X option with the -Y option.
+If you find that -X doesn't work then do the following:
+>
+> ~~~
+> ssh -Y jane@192.0.2.5
+> ~~~
+{: .callout}

 ## Examples of other graphical applications

 For your reference, here are a few other GUI applications that you might have access to at Carleton University: